ipfs/ipfs-docs/docs/README.md

 ## Get started

-You can quickly and easily [store and retrieve data](#store-and-retrieve-data) and [interact with the network via a simple GUI app or a standard browser](#interact-with-the-network).
-If you'd rather develop applications, learn how to build IPFS-native apps or use standard HTTP/S in the [Build](#build) section.
+You can quickly [store and retrieve data](#store-and-retrieve-data) and [interact with the network via a simple GUI app or a standard browser](#interact-with-the-network).
+If you'd rather develop applications, learn how to build IPFS-native apps or use standard HTTP in the [Build](#build) section.

 :::callout
 New to IPFS?
 Start with